algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport3.md

 <h5>Functional Specification</h5>

-We added  System Capabilities for writing data, calculations and more.
+We added  System Capabilities to write data, calculations and more.

 ![Alt text](/documents/management/image/Functional8.png)
 *A part of the System Capabilities*